skaes/rvm-patchsets/README.md

     rvm install 2.1.1 --patch railsexpress -n railsexpress rvm install 2.1.2 --patch railsexpress -n railsexpress

-This will then require you to specify the ruby version for rvm like so:

-    rvm use 2.1.1-railsexpress

 Install the rubies you want to patch with float_warnings accordingly:

     rvm install 1.9.3 --patch float_warnings -n float_warnings